TurkeyWorld

 Bursa

-Another industrial city in Turkey is Bursa, which is renowned as the birthplace of heavy industry.
+Another industrial city in Turkey is Bursa, renowned as the birthplace of heavy industry.
 This Turkish industrial city is also among the best in Turkey for immigration and habitation.
-Bursa, a relatively recent industrial city, was created as a result of the Turkish government’s efforts to shift industry away from Istanbul.
+Bursa, a relatively recent industrial city, was created due to the Turkish government’s efforts to shift industry away from Istanbul.

-Bursa was well-known until the 1980s for its centuries-old structures from when it was the second capital of the Ottoman Empire in the 14th century, as well as its proximity to Uludağ Mountain, Turkey’s best skiing resort, and it has since progressively changed into an industrial city.
+Bursa was well-known until the 1980s for its centuries-old structures, which date back to when it was the second capital of the Ottoman Empire in the 14th century.
+It is also near Uludağ Mountain, Turkey’s best skiing resort.
+However, Bursa has since progressively changed into an industrial city.

-Bursa’s geographical location is also a major asset for the Bursa sector; in terms of geography, Bursa is the western entrance to Turkey.
-Many global items are exported to European and adjacent nations via this Turkish industrial metropolis.
+Bursa’s geographical location is also a significant asset for the Bursa sector; in terms of geography, Bursa is the western entrance to Turkey.
+This Turkish industrial metropolis exports many global items to European and adjacent nations.

 Bursa